Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 ---
 title: ServiceControl Hardware Considerations
-summary: Describes performance benchmarks performed for ServiceControl
+summary: Hardware recommendations for running ServiceControl
-reviewed: 2018-10-15
+reviewed: 2018-10-17
 ---

 ServiceControl as an application can be used to process the entire message load of a system.
 This articles provides general guidelines, recommendations, and performance benchmarks to help determine the resources to provide for a production environment.
 To identify the hardware specifications for any system environment a combination of testing with the system and the information provided below will need to be used.